shiven2001/algo-trading/readme.md

    \_process_data(): Extracts closing prices and computes price differences.
    Uses self.df, which is assumed to be a Pandas DataFrame containing stock price data.

 ### Beta Env:

 3. Rewards
    If the agent executes a trade, the reward is based on the price difference from the last trade:
    Long position: Reward is the price increase.
    Short position: Reward is the price decrease.
    If trade is made, the reward is -0.001.

+### Gamma Env:

+1. Actions
+   Added slippage into account based on actions.

+### Extras

+Generally, size of trade should be 5%-10% if the total account.

+Test first without commision fees.
+It it works consistenly, then signal is good.
+Then need to integrate fees into the strategy.

+Good way to make the market is to first identify the market:

+1. Trending Market (Uptrend or Downtrend)
+2. Consolidating Market

+For Consolidating Market, bet on reversals.
+For Trending Market, bet on trend continuation.

+Approach:

+Start with one stock (e.g., AAPL) to fine-tune your RL agent.
+Once it’s stable, train on multiple similar stocks (e.g., tech stocks like AAPL, MSFT, GOOGL).
+Later, train on a mixed portfolio to generalize further.

+When trading Apple (AAPL) stock on Futubull, the platform charges the following fees:
+Commission Fee: $0.0049 per share, with a minimum of $0.99 per order and a maximum of 0.5% of the transaction amount.
+Platform Fee: $0.005 per share, with a minimum of $1 per order and a maximum of 0.5% of the transaction amount.
+Settlement Fee: $0.003 per share.

+1. Reward Based on Log Returns
+   Instead of price difference.
+Logarithmic returns scale better over different price ranges.
+   More stable for learning.

+“rt​\=log(Pt−1​Pt​​)”

 ### Seed Purpose